Introduction to Automated Negotiation

 The parameter $\gamma$ is the \textbf{concession parameter}.
 It determines how fast our agent will concede towards its target value.
-If $\gamma$ is very small (e.g. 0.01) our agent will initially concede very slowly, as we can see in Figure \ref{fig:asp_function}, and only start making large concessions towards the end of the negotiations.
+If $\gamma$ is very small our agent will initially concede very slowly, as we can see in Figures \ref{fig:asp_function} and \ref{fig:asp_function_polynomial}, and only starts making large concessions towards the end of the negotiations.
 On the other hand, if $\gamma$ is very large, our agent will immediately start making large concessions.
+Note, however, that the question which values of $\gamma$ can be considered `very small' or `very large' depends heavily on which of the two expressions we are using.
 Finally, a value of $\gamma = 1$ represents an agent that concedes linearly.\footnote{Technically, the expression in Eq. \ref{eq:asp_function} is not defined for $\gamma=1$, but it can be shown that $\lim_{\gamma\rightarrow 1} f(t) = (\alpha-\targ) \cdot (1-t/\dead) + \beta$, which is a linear function of $t$.}

 In order to exploit the opponent as much as possible, our agent should make sure it concedes slower than the opponent.
 This suggest that we would always want a low value of $\gamma$.
 However, if we choose $\gamma$ too low, then our agent may start conceding so late, that by the time it finally makes a substantial concession there is no more time for the opponent to accept it.